 Sometimes it feels like my husband and I are more like roommates than lovers.
 We still get along fine, but the sizzle has disappeared from our relationship.
 How do we get out of this rut?

-Dave: Not fun memories to be sure.
-The heart of the issue has to do with the lack of priority that has been given to the relationship..
+Dave: Not fun memories, to be sure.
+The heart of the issue has to do with the lack of priority that has been given to the relationship.
 You wouldn’t ever admit this at first, nor do you intentionally take the relationship casually.
-But you get busy, work demands steal hours, kids come along and make you busier still, other good but time-consuming activities take precedence and bingo, there’s no real time left to connect with your mate.
+But you get busy, demands from work steal hours, kids come along and make you even busier, other good but time-consuming activities take precedence, and bingo: there’s no real-time left to connect with your mate.
 You can’t romance in a vacuum.

 Donalyn: Actual time together, with each other and for each other is what gets lost.

 Dave: That’s right.
 As well, there are many other variables in our lives that make it too easy to slide into this rut.
 You get a lot of ego strokes for doing well at work.
 Success is so easy to justify because you are really doing it “for the family.”
 Meanwhile, there is less time at home.
 An unbalanced preoccupation with the children’s agenda at the expense of couple time is also very common.
 It is important to spend time with kids and to support them in their sports, their music, and their other pursuits.
 But, as noble as it sounds to be super-committed to your children, the best long-term gift you can give them is a strong and vibrant marriage.
 They blossom in the security and stability provided by a mom and dad who are close and connected.
 All kinds of activities vie for your time with your mate, and they often win out.